 Charles (Chuck) and Tami Lucius, Founders

-Chuck and Tami founded Gentry Academy based on the passion they share for the sport of athletics, elite academics and leadership.
-In addition to their desire to see youth succeed, they are the founders and owners of Gradient Financial Group, LLC which has grown into a leading financial organization.
-They are inspired by family and guided by responsibility, innovation, leadership, discipline, and relationships.
+Chuck and Tami founded Gentry Academy based on the passion they share for athletics, elite academics and leadership.
+In addition to their desire to see youth succeed, they are the founders and owners of Gradient Financial Group, LLC, which has grown into a leading financial organization.
+They are inspired by family and guided by responsibility, innovation, leadership, discipline and relationships.
 This ideology is evident in their desire to teach and inspire youth to achieve their fullest potential.

 Jennifer Kurth, M.Ed, Education Director and Teacher

-Jennifer has her Master Degree in Education Administration from Saint Mary’s University of Minnesota and boasts her K-12 administrative license as well as her special education director license.
-Jennifer has been an educator for 14 years and has been designated as highly qualified to teach K-12 reading and math in the State of Minnesota.
+Jennifer has her master's degree in education administration from Saint Mary’s University of Minnesota and boasts a K-12 administrative license, as well as a special education director license.
+Jennifer has been an educator for 14 years and has been designated as highly qualified to teach K-12 reading and math in the state of Minnesota.
 She worked for the Anoka Hennepin School District, Mounds View School District and the Minneapolis Public Schools.
 Jennifer creates a safe and positive learning environment for her students and implements quality teaching methods that help her students excel.

 Megan is the founder and president of Stone Foundations of Learning, Inc. and has been working with students and faculty members across the country for over 17 years.
-With a Bachelor’s degree in Human Biology and a Master’s degree in Life Science Education from the University of Minnesota as well as her hands-on classroom experience, Megan is designated as highly qualified in the field of education.
+With a bachelor’s degree in human biology and a master’s degree in life science education from the University of Minnesota as well as hands-on classroom experience, Megan is highly qualified in the field of education.
 Early in her career, she taught science in the highly ranked Edina Public Schools before launching Stone Foundations of Learning, Inc. Megan walks alongside students and provides the tools they need to achieve success inside and outside the classroom.

 Shaun Goodsell, The Mental Edge

-Shaun Goodsell provides both an online and live training on mind strength to make our students exceptional.
+Shaun provides both online and live training on mind strength to make our students exceptional.
 Shaun has had a passion for working with and helping kids and adolescents for the better part of his life.
-He grew up playing hockey and running cross-country for his local high school and has also run an amazing six marathons!
-With a Bachelor’s Degree in Communications, a Master’s Degree in Counseling Psychology and his undying love for athletics and young people, Shaun has worked with LPGA Golfers, National Championship Hockey Players, Professional Triathletes, State Champion Football and Hockey Players, as well as those athletes who simply want to make “the team.”
+He grew up playing hockey and running cross country for his local high school and has also completed six marathons!
+With a bachelor’s degree in communications, a master’s degree in counseling psychology, and an undying love for athletics and coaching young people, Shaun has worked with LPGA golfers, national championship hockey players, professional triathletes, state champion football and hockey players, as well as those athletes who simply want to "make the team."

-Every athlete deals with certain mental interferences and life impairments no matter what level they may be at competitively.
-With Shaun’s ability to teach and to inspire, along with his ability to communicate abstract ideas clearly, he is able to help each person he works with identify and look at ways they might be engaging in self-defeating patterns of thinking and/or acting, which results in an overall empowering experience for the individual, raising their level of mental toughness and overall self-esteem.
+Every athlete deals with certain mental interferences and life impairments no matter what level they compete at.
+Shaun’s ability to teach and inspire, along with his ability to communicate abstract ideas clearly, he is able to help each person he works with identify and look at ways they might be engaging in self-defeating patterns of thinking and/or acting, which results in an overall empowering experience for the individual, raising their level of mental toughness and overall self-esteem.

 Paul Ostby, Director of Development

-Paul Ostby, Certified NHLPA Agent and a native of Elk River and inductee into its Hall of Fame, serves as the Director of Development for Gentry Academy.
-An accomplished player, scout and coach, Ostby has a keen eye for talent and has built the relationships critical to building pathways for players.
+A native of Elk River and inductee into its Hall of Fame, Paul serves as the director of development for Gentry Academy.
+As a certified NHLPA agent, accomplished player, scout and coach, Ostby has a keen eye for talent and has built the relationships critical to building pathways for players.

-A walk-on as a freshman, Paul rose to become the University of Minnesota MVP in his senior year, earning him a trip to the National Sports Festival.
-He went on to tend goal for the U.S. National team.
+As a walk-on in his freshman year, Paul rose to become the University of Minnesota's MVP his senior year, earning him a trip to the National Sports Festival.
+He went on to goaltend for the U.S. National team.

-His understanding of the game led him to coaching for the St. Paul Vulcans, University of Minnesota, Shattuck St. Marys, Apple Valley, Benilde St. Margaret, and state-wide goalie camps and clinics and to scouting for the Washington Capitals.
+His understanding of the game led him to coaching for the St. Paul Vulcans, University of Minnesota, Shattuck St. Mary's, Apple Valley, Benilde St. Margaret, state-wide goalie camps and clinics, and scouting for the Washington Capitals.
 Paul focuses on scouting and marketing endorsements and supports overall player representation.

-Ellie has her Bachelor of Science degree in Elementary Education and English as a Second Language from the University of Wisconsin-Eau Claire.
-She has 2 years of experience working with kindergarten through fifth grade students.
+Ellie has her Bachelor of Science degree in elementary education and English as a second language (ESL) from the University of Wisconsin-Eau Claire.
+She has two years of experience working with kindergarten through fifth grade students.
 She previously taught in the South Washington County School District.
-Ellie has a passion not only for education but for sports as well.
-She grew up participating in many sports including hockey and continued to play into her first year of college.
-Another passion of her’s is teaching dance.
-She has been teaching dance for four years, working with groups of children in kindergarten through twelfth grade.
+Ellie has a passion not only for education, but for sports as well.
+She grew up participating in many sports, including hockey, and continued to play into her first year of college.
+She has been teaching dance for four years, working with groups of children in K-12 grade.
 Ellie works to build a safe and fun learning environment for her students so that they can succeed in many ways!

 Rachel Scanlan, Teacher

-Rachel graduated from the University of Minnesota (U of M) where she majored in Biology and Italian.
-She then went on to complete her Post-Baccalaureate in Science Education and M.Ed. in Curriculum and Instruction at the U of M. She has over ten years of teaching science in the classroom in addition to other subject areas.
-Rachel enjoys fostering her students’ excitement in learning through tailored and engaging teaching techniques and encourages involvement in activities such as Lego League Robotics.
+Rachel graduated from the University of Minnesota where she majored in biology and Italian.
+She then went on to complete her post-baccalaureate in science education and M.Ed. in curriculum and instruction at the University of Minnesota.
+She has over 10 years of teaching science in the classroom in addition to other subject areas.
+Rachel enjoys fostering her students’ excitement in learning through tailored and engaging teaching techniques, and encourages involvement in activities such as Lego League Robotics.
 Rachel’s passion for education is seen in her dedication to help her students succeed!